ans-group/docs.ukfast.co.uk/source/FASTcloudbackup/Troubleshooting.md

 ## Failed backups

-You can see the history and status of your backup jobs by clicking `Recent Backup Jobs` within the computer or server in question.
-You'll see a complete list of jobs, along with the status, number of files and total size of backup.
+You can see the history and status of your backup jobs in the [FASTcloudbackup web console](https://fcb.ukfast.co.uk) by clicking `Recent Backup Jobs` within the computer or server in question.
+You'll see a complete list of jobs, along with the state, number of files and total size of backup.
 This will enable you to identify any backups that did not run successfully.

 ![failed](files/failed2.PNG)